wrightmat/dnd-eberron/_ref/Magic.md

 - When you are subjected to a disease or poison effect that allows a Constitution saving throw to take only half damage, you instead take no damage on a successful save and only half damage on a failed one.
 - When you cast a Sangromancy spell, you regain a number of hit points equal to the level of the spell.

-##### Blood for Blood
+##### Regenerative
 **Prerequisite**: Sangromancy feat

-You become more familiar with the power that blood carries, granting you the following benefits:
+You have the ability to heal unusually quickly.
+You gain the following benefits:
+- Increase your Constitution score by 1, to a maximum of 20.
+- As a reaction when you take damage that doesn’t reduce you to 0 hit points, you can expend and roll 1 hit die.
+You regain hit points equal to the result of the roll + your Constitution modifier.
-- When you deal damage to a creature with a spell you cast, you can expend and roll a hit die to add its result to the damage dealt to that creature.
+- When you expend a hit die to regain hit points and roll the maximum, you can roll that hit die 1 additional time and add the result to the amount of hit points you regain.
-- Should you possess the blood (from a wound of at least 1 HP) of a target, that target has disadvantage on any saves made against your spells and your spell attack rolls are made with advantage.

-##### Red Renewal
-**Prerequisite**: Sangromancy feat

-When you finish a short rest, you can choose expended hit dice to recover.
-When you do, choose a number of expended hit dice equal to half your level and regain them.
-You regain an equivalent number of dice from your Full Blooded feature.
-Once you use this feature, you can’t use it again until you finish a long rest.

 #### Spell List